EloiStree/CommunityFeedback/README.md

 # Community Feedback

-Want to asks me questions about one of my project.
+You want to asks me a question(s) about one of my project.
 Sent it here:
 https://github.com/EloiStree/CommunityFeedback/issues

 I am generaly a gently and friend guy and like to help people.